printlaura/seller-project/README.md

 # Seller Project

 ## Description
 This project was thought as if it was developed for an e-Commerce aggregator called Seller Project.
 An e-commerce aggregator is a business that acquires and consolidates multiple smaller online retailers or brands, typically operating in the same marketplaces (e.g. Amazon.pl, Amazon.com, Amazon.es, Shopify, Walmart.com).
+The target users of this Flask application are the Brand Managers.
+The tool should serve them for analytics, reporting and brand data management purposes.

 So far, Seller Project has already acquired several brands.